 In 2016, Rabbi Lerner organized a trip to Germany for 12 rabbis at the request of the German Consul General to New England.
 And in the summer of 2010 and 2018, he led the Jewish Community Relations Council of Greater Boston's Interfaith Clergy Seminar to Israel.
 He has also taken over 500 members of his community on Israel trips over the last twelve years.

-As a STAR (Synagogues: Transformation and Renewal) Rabbinic Fellow, Rabbi Lerner was chosen to develop leadership skills in order to revitalize synagogues through innovation, organizational change and visioning.
-For two years, Rabbi Lerner participated in the interdenominational Metivta Spirituality Institute for Rabbis, developing a new spirituality program.
+Previously he served as the associate rabbi at the North Suburban Synagogue Beth El in Highland Park, IL for five years.
+While in the Chicago area, he served as president of both the Southeast Lake County Clergy Association and the North Shore Fellowship of Rabbis.
+A STAR (Synagogues: Transformation and Renewal) Rabbinic Fellow, Rabbi Lerner was chosen to develop leadership skills in order to revitalize synagogues through innovation, organizational change and visioning.
+For two years, Rabbi Lerner participated in the second rabbinic cohort of the interdenominational Institute of Jewish Spirituality.
 He also graduated from the HealthCare Chaplaincy’s Clinical Pastoral Education program.

 Rabbi Lerner is married to Sharon Levin, a psychotherapist in private practice in Lexington; they have three children: Talya, a senior at Gann Academy in Waltham; Ari, a freshman at the Gann, and Matan a 6th grader at Jewish Community Day School of Greater Boston.
 An avid sports fan, David also enjoys playing softball, cycling, running, soccer, basketball and yoga.